Experimenting with SLMs for IoT Control

 While this implementation demonstrates the potential of combining SLMs with IoT systems, it also highlights the exciting possibilities and challenges ahead.
 Though experimental, the system we’ve built provides a solid foundation for understanding how edge AI can enhance IoT applications.
 As SLMs evolve and improve, their integration with physical computing systems will likely become more robust and practical for real-world applications.

-This lab has shown that even with current limitations, SLMs can provide intelligent, natural language interfaces to IoT systems, opening new possibilities for human-machine interaction in the physical world.
-The future of IoT systems is shaped by intelligent, edge-based solutions that combine AI’s power with the practicality of physical computing.
+This chapter has shown that, despite current limitations, SLMs can provide intelligent, natural-language interfaces to IoT systems, opening new possibilities for human-machine interaction in the physical world.